 Almond Flour Chocolate Chip Cookies

-All the flavors of a classic chocolate chip cookie but made much, much healthier.
+All the flavors of a classic chocolate chip cookie but made much, much healthier, just like the chocolate chip cookie for one.
 These are Soft, Chewy, made in one bowl, No chilling needed and use nut flour instead of plain flour and Coconut oil instead of butter ---> Amazingly delicious recipe like this oat flour cookies.

 Everyone needs a good recipe in their repertoire.
 There are no funny ingredients and no chilling needed.
 Just a simple, straightforward, amazingly delicious, soft still fully cooked that turns out perfectly every single time!

 One google search will result in thousands of chocolate chip cookies.
-These are one of our go-to since they are made using wholesome ingredients, you can enjoy a good cookie without much guilt!
-Check out this Black Sesame Seed Cookies using Almond Flour.
+These are one of our go-to since they are made using wholesome ingredients, you can enjoy a good cookie without much guilt like the almond flour shortbread cookies or Black Sesame Seed Cookies.

 WHAT KIND OF ALMOND FLOUR TO USE?